 “Google this”, a diagnosis (30.05.16)

-The new symptoms included stiffness or rigidity in all of the finger joints of my right hand, and what looked like red stripes of inflammation across all these joints.
-This had all started in my fingertips when I still had the cast on, and was progressively moving further up my arm every week.
+The new symptoms included stiffness or rigidity in all of the finger joints of my right hand, and what looked like red stripes (inflammation?) across all these joints.
+This had all started in my fingertips when I still had the cast on, and was progressively moving further up my arm.

-During this same period I’d been laid-off from a permanent position in a wave of job cuts, and had started a new contract job the week after the cast was removed from my arm.
+During this same period I’d been laid-off from a permanent position, and had started a new contract job the week after the cast was removed from my arm.
 I was struggling to keep working through the pain, and at one point had to stop eating every day – until I got home from work – because I’d vomit every time I had an unexpected “flare” of pain… and the offices were carpeted.